julianeon/julianeon/repo_guide.md

 This is a guide to my repositories on GitHub, linked to from my [profile](./README.md).

-Most of them are in JavaScript.
+Most of my repos are in JavaScript.

 Many of those are one-shot apps used to display something or do something fun, created over 1-3 days.